nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

-Now, the part I'm mostly familiar with.
 Ingested docs have to go into an actual index, so let's make one akin to the example given.
 Strangely enough, the default pipeline provided is not an ID, but the actual name of the pipeline.
-I hope you took good notes!

 ```json
 PUT /super-awesome-nlp-index